 You can also bring your own food there and have a picnic while you try their unique wines, beers or ciders.
 It's a great option if Full of Life Flatbread is packed.
 Just order your pizza to go and take it to Bodega nearby.

-7. Eat at Bell's, a French-inspired bistro in the Michelin guide
+7. Eat at Bell's, a French-inspired bistro with a Michelin Star

 Bell's is a French bistro owned by a husband and wife duo who moved to Los Alamos to escape the hustle and bustle of NYC.
 The acclaimed restaurant opened in 2018 and serves what they call "Franch" cuisine, a mix of French and Santa Barbara rancho cooking.
 Our favourite dish was the steak tartare.

-Owner and chef Daisy Ryan was recently named one of the 10 best new chefs in the US by Food & Wine magazine and the restaurant is featured in the Michelin guide.
+Owner and chef Daisy Ryan was named one of the 10 best new chefs in the US by Food & Wine magazine and the restaurant recently earned itself a Michelin star.
 Make reservations in advance.